 Bank stocks in Europe fell after renewed unrest in the US

-Commerzbank lost 4.4 percent in Frankfurt and BNP Paribas lost 0.3 percent in Paris.
+Commerzbank fell 4.4 percent in Frankfurt and BNP Paribas fell 0.3 percent in Paris.
 NatWest fell 3.8 percent in London after quarterly results were released.
 Customers withdrew £20bn (almost €23bn) of assets from British banks last quarter.
 Barclays lost 1.3 percent in London.

 In addition to the unrest in the US, upcoming interest rate decisions also play a role.
 Next week, both the European Central Bank (ECB) and the Federal Reserve will consider whether to raise interest rates further to curb inflation.